0xded093/Serpico-NG/README.md

 ## Microsoft Word Meta-Language
 The Meta language used for Microsoft Word was designed to be as simple as possible while still serving enough features to create a basic penetration test report.
-That being said it has a learning curve (and many bugs) and I _highly_ suggest looking at "Serpico - Report.docx" or "Serpico - No DREAD.docx" and editing these rather than working from scratch.

 See also: